-Conlan set to face Lopez for world title in May
+'A dream' - Conlan to face Lopez for world title

 Last updated on .From the section Boxing

-Michael Conlan is set to fight for a world title against Luis Alberto Lopez at the SSE Arena in Belfast on 27 May.
+Michael Conlan will fight for a world title against Luis Alberto Lopez at the SSE Arena in Belfast on 27 May.

 Mexico's Lopez defeated Josh Warrington in December to claim the IBF featherweight title in Leeds.